 While the cruise industry, like the rest of the globe, has been slowed by the COVID-19 pandemic, is it possible to have a conversation about positive outcomes?
 That’s exactly what the panel of leading names in cruise design and outfitting sat down to discuss on the collaborative Cruise Conversations webinar, COVID-19: Putting a Positive Spin on the Elephant in the Room.

-Hosted by Toby Walters, CEO of Cruise Ship Interiors Expo America, the panel comprised of My Nguyen, Director Interior Design & Operations, Seabourn & Holland America Line, Petu Kummala, Senior Director of Interior Design & Architecture, Carnival Cruise Line and Mike Oliver, Co-owner & Co-chairman of Trimline.
+Hosted by Toby Walters, CEO of Cruise Ship Interiors Design Expo Americas, the panel comprised of My Nguyen, Director Interior Design & Operations, Seabourn & Holland America Line, Petu Kummala, Senior Director of Interior Design & Architecture, Carnival Cruise Line and Mike Oliver, Co-owner & Co-chairman of Trimline.
 The conversation first turned the incredible sense of community felt by all areas of the cruise interiors industry.
 My and Petu spoke warmly of the incredible response they’ve had from the designers, outfitters and suppliers they work with, while Mike commended the suppliers who generously agreed to accept returned deliveries of materials for jobs that have been placed on hold.
 The message is clear: times are hard but the community spirit is strong.

 Room for opportunity?